Kranichstein Music Prize

 Composers, ensembles/musicians who take part in the Darmstadt Summer Course can be taken into account for the prize.
 Compositions are considered when a live performance of the work takes place in an officially scheduled concert during the Summer Course.
 (This includes the performance of a tape / electronic piece to an audience in a concert or installation setting.)
 Interpreters (soloists and ensembles) are judged on live performance during the Summer Course.

 The Kranichstein Music Prize winners and the scholarship holders are chosen by an independent jury coming from different fields of New Music.
-In 2010 and 2012 the jury consisted of James Clarke (composer), Bernhard Günther (music dramaturg) and Barbara Maurer (violist).
+In 2018 the jury will consist of composer Joanna Bailie, music journalist Theresa Beyer and oboe player Peter Veale.

 Bailie, Joanna (Jury Kranichstein Music Prize)